jeremyong/websocket_client/README.md

 The client as is is still missing a lot of functionality.
 We still need to:

-1. Handle continuation frames and fragmented messages
-2. Close the connection in a number of error cases (malformed headers, etc).
+1. Close the connection in a number of error cases (malformed headers, etc).
-3. Add tests!! (hint hint)
+2. Add tests!! (hint hint)
-4. Stop using `verify_none` by default
+3. Stop using `verify_none` by default
-5. Provide additional arities of the `start_link` function to supply a default port, path, protocol, or all the above

 This is being released without the above functionality in case it is useful as is for benchmarking or debugging as mentioned above (this is